atangeman/python-geometry-tools/README.md

 # PythonGeometryTools

 Lightweight and simple methods for geometry comparison operations written using Python and ArcPy.
 Useful if you only want to compare a pair of points and don't want to mess with reading and writing to a geodatabase data table using ArcPy's native "Point Distance" tool.
+Also, serves as a pretty good example of my approach to neatly organized Python code.

 Requires ESRI ArcPy libraries to run, but can be modified to use a custom point object if necessary.
 Will throw compilation errors if ArcPy is not installed.